salernolabs/rescuegroups/doc/request/Animals/readme.md

 #### ::setLocationName

-Sets locationName field with a value of type enumLookup.
+Sets locationName field with a value of type string.

-    $query->setLocationName(enumLookup);
+    $query->setLocationName(string);

 #### ::setLocationPhone